-- 1. Select the best answer.
-The crane number, certification expiration date and certified capacity are found:

-- A. In the load lift review

-- B. Posted in the crane maintenance area

-- C. Posted on the crane

-- D. In the operator's manual

-- E. In the EOM

-- 2. Select the best answer.
-Dead man controls refer to controllers that automatically ...

-- A. Stop operations when released

-- B. Change operational speeds to suit conditions

-- C. Compensate for slow operator response

-- D. Push your hand away from the handle when the crane stops

-- 3. Select the best answer.
-If you observe a red tag on a piece of equipment, you should:

-- A. Fix the problem and operate the equipment

-- B. Under no circumstances operate this piece of equipment

-- C. Verify the tag was from previous work

-- D. Remove the tag and continue operations

-- E. Review the special instructions and operate accordingly

-- 4. Select the best answer.
-If you observe a yellow tag on a piece of equipment, you should: - A. Remove the tag and continue operations - B. Review the special instructions and operate accordingly - C. Verify the tag was from previous work - D. Under no circumstances operate the piece of equipment - E. Fix the problem and operate the equipment
+- 15. Select the best answer.
+The crane number, certification expiration date, and certified capacity are found- - A. posted in the crane maintenance area - B. in the operator's manual - C. posted on the crane - D. in the load lift review - E. in the OEM manual - 16.
+Select the best answer.
+Deadman controls refer to controllers that automatically- - A. stop operations when released - B. change operational speeds to suit conditions - C. compensate for slow operator response - D. push your hand away from the handle when the crane stops - 17.Select the best answer.
+If you observe a red tag on a piece of equipment, you should- - A. fix the problem and operate the equipment - B. verify the tag was from previous work - C. review the special instructions and operate accordingly - D. remove the tag and continue operations - E. under no circumstances operate this piece of equipment - 18.
+Select the best answer.
+If you observe a yellow tag on a piece of equipment, you should- - A. fix the problem and operate the equipment - B. verify the tag was from previous work - C. review the special instructions and operate accordingly - D. remove the tag and continue operations - E. under no circumstances operate this piece of equipment